 Political affiliation and religion explain most variance, followed by obtaining news from social media.
 For conspiracy theories, household income and news consumption explain some variance as well.
 People who get their news mainly from printed newspapers are somewhat less likely to believe in conspiracy theories, as are people who get their news from news aggregators such as Google news.
 People who get their news mainly from social media are slightly more likely to believe in conspiracy theories.

 Other variables show no statistically significant association with conspiracy or fake news.
 Age, education and ethnicity are not significantly associated with outcomes.
-Female respondents are slightly more likely to endorse conspiracy theories, but the coefficient is significant only at the 10% level.
+Female respondents are slightly more likely to take fake news to be credible, but the coefficient is significant only at the 10% level.

 Columns 2 and 4 show regression results for the same set of controls plus the summary measure of intellectual virtue.
 For both outcomes, the association with intellectual virtue is statistically significant at a 1% level.
 The coefficient of intellectual virtue is larger than the coefficient of any of the controls.
 The proportion of variance we can explain jumps by 10 and 8 percentage points, respectively.
 This result suggests that intellectual vice explains endorsement of conspiracy theories and fake news over and above alternative explanations as measured by controls.